Exclusive interviews with leading policymakers that convey the true policy message that impacts markets.

 The recovery in the growth of loans to the private sector observed since

-the beginning of 2014 is proceeding.
+the beginning of 2014 is progressing.
 The annual growth rate of loans to

-month, while the annual growth rate of loans to households remained unchanged at
+December 2017, while the annual growth rate of loans to households remained

-The pass-through of the monetary policy measures put in place since June
+unchanged at 2.9%.
+The pass-through of the monetary policy measures put in place

-2014 continues to significantly support borrowing conditions for firms and
+since June 2014 continues to significantly support borrowing conditions for

-households, access to financing - in particular for small and medium-sized
+firms and households, access to financing ? notably for small and medium-sized

 To sum up, a cross-check of the outcome of the economic analysis with the

-signals coming from the monetary analysis confirmed that an ample degree of
+signals coming from the monetary analysis confirmed the need for an ample degree

-convergence of inflation to levels that are below, but close to, 2% over the
+towards levels that are below, but close to, 2% over the medium term.

 In order to reap the full benefits from our monetary policy measures, other

-policy areas must contribute more decisively to raising the longer-term growth
+policy areas must contribute decisively to raising the longer-term growth

 potential and reducing vulnerabilities.
 The implementation of structural reforms